 Slate.com published an article earlier this year making this incredible statement:

 “Every time you open Facebook, one of the world’s most influential, controversial, and misunderstood algorithms springs into action.
 It scans and collects everything posted in the past week by each of your friends, everyone you follow, each group you belong to, and every Facebook page you’ve liked.
 For the average Facebook user, that’s more than 1,500 posts.
-If you 5988075688_83800f77bf_bhave several hundred friends, it could be as many as 10,000.
+If you have several hundred friends, it could be as many as 10,000.
 Then, according to a closely guarded and constantly shifting formula, Facebook’s news feed algorithm ranks them all, in what it believes to be the precise order of how likely you are to find each post worthwhile.
 Most users will only ever see the top few hundred.”

 Experts say 7pm is the best time to post on Facebook because it has solidly shown to be the highest clicking rate for advertised sites.
 A whopping 20% of site clicks are driven by Facebook!
 Most of this traffic occurs between 1-3 pm midweek, which is perfect for entrepreneurs who may be sitting in their offices during these hours making cold calls.
 When placed properly, Facebook can be a strong source of lead generation, bringing the customers in without awkwardly reaching.